 The employment-based permanent residence process generally requires the U.S. employer to test the job market and obtain a certification from the U.S. Department of Labor (DOL).
-If you've never prepared a labor certification, join this session for the nuts and bolts of client
+If you've never prepared a labor certification, join this session for the nuts and bolts of client representation, the first of the three stages of the employment-sponsored green card.
+Panelists also will provide an overview of the PERM process.

-- Dual representation and ethical considerations in the PERM context - Who is permitted to pay the fees and expenses? - Considerations in preparing the prevailing wage request - Preparing for the immigrant petition while drafting the PERM - Recruitment process, the recruitment report, and the importance of timing - Making your PERM case "audit proof" while still preparing for an audit - ETA Form 9089: employer registration, attorney registration, preparing and filing the form
+- Dual representation and ethical considerations in the PERM context - Who is permitted to pay the fees and expenses - Considerations in preparing the prevailing wage request - Preparing for the immigrant petition while drafting the PERM - Recruitment process, the recruitment report, and the importance of timing - Making your PERM case "audit proof" while still preparing for an audit - ETA Form 9089: employer registration, attorney registration, preparing and filing the form